wcm-io-devops/jenkins-pipeline-library/vars/notify.md

 # notify

-This party of the pipeline provide useful notification steps.
+This part of the pipeline provide useful notification steps for build results.

+:bulb: If you want to send messages during the build have a look at [Instant Messaging (im)](im.md)

 With jenkins pipeline the sending of notifications lost some functionality.
 For example the